ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/create-a-test-case-2.md

 ## 1 Introduction

-This how-to explains how to create a test case, add test steps manually, and add test steps using the ATS Recorder.
+This how-to explains how to create a test case, add test steps manually and add test steps using the ATS Recorder.
 A test case consists of test steps that contain actions.
 Each action (like clicking a button) performs a task.

 This how-to uses the Mendix Company Expenses app as an example, and you will create a test case that submits a new expense in this app.
 You create the same test case twice, once manually, and once with the ATS Recorder.